Friday, September 6, 2019

 “You’re right-handed, aren’t you?
 You want your right hand on top,” the commander explained as she switched the position of her grip on the hilt.
 “Good, good.
 Remember that the dominant hand guides the strike while the other provides leverage.
 It’s basic physics.
 Oh, and bend your knees, there you go.
 Keep your weight on the balls of your feet, be ready to move at any moment.”

 “What?
 No,” Hyren said with a laugh, inspecting the bracer.
-There was a new nick in it, but she didn’t have enough strength to actually injure him.
+It sported a new nick, but she didn’t have enough strength to actually injure him.
 “I’m fine.
 I should have been paying attention—you saw the opportunity while my guard was down.”

 She stowed her blade and nodded, not looking fully convinced.
 Her eyes wandered down to his foot.
 “Is your leg okay?” she asked.

 “Okay… good,” Terra said.
 She hesitated a moment before taking a deep breath.
-“You know… I’m glad we met you.”
+“You know… I’m really enjoying hanging out with you.”

 Hyren stared at her incredulously.
-He wasn’t sure what to say, but before he could stop it, the truth came to the surface.
-“I’m glad I met you, too,” he said.
+Before he could stop it, the truth came to the surface.
+“I’m enjoying hanging out with you, too.”

-His statement was punctuated by a loud snap as Blynn’s latest shot hit unusually far from its target and closer to the commander’s head.
+With a loud snap, Blynn’s latest shot hit unusually far from its target and closer to the commander’s head.

 Hyren quietly piled more wood around the fire mote, who seemed quite content at being out of the cramped lantern for a while and in the midst of a real blaze.
 Terra and Blynn had fallen asleep to the commander’s stories again, and now the Grundo could feel himself starting to wear down as well.
 Letting out a yawn, he eased himself to the floor, taking off his helmet and laying his head on his thick arm, alone with his thoughts for a while.